-Created in memory of Henrietta G. Geyer by her grandson, this award is presented to a recent graduate from either a Pittsylvania County or City of Danville high school who intends to pursue a career in dental hygiene.
+Created in memory of Henrietta G. Geyer by her grandson, this award is presented to a recent graduate from George Washington High School who intends to pursue a career in dental hygiene.
 The recipient must also have achieved a 2.5 grade point average or higher in high school and have financial need.